RobFyd/To-Do-List/readme.md

 ### Description

-This is my second tool for creating a to-do list.
+This is my second tool for creating a to-do-list.
 I created it as part of the "Frontend developer from scratches" course.
 Below is a demo of the project.
 The tool is still being improved.

 ### Demo

 ![To Do List](https://github.com/RobFyd/To-Do-List/blob/main/gif/todolist.gif?raw=true)

-My first page contains:
+My To Do List contains:

+- JavaScript
 - HTML
+- BEM convention
 - CSS
-- JS
-- BEM convention
 - Flex
 - Grid
+- querySelector

 My logo: